Est. 1991 Beginner

 • Pattern Matching (3.10+): Structural pattern matching like other modern languages

-• Performance (3.11+): The “Faster CPython” project has dramatically improved speed
+• Performance (3.11+): The “Faster CPython” project (funded by Microsoft) has improved speed, with approximately 25% average gains in 3.11

 • No-GIL Experiments (3.13+): Work toward removing the Global Interpreter Lock